 Describe how resources will be allocated among funding categories.

-The application requires all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
+The application required all housing The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
-Agencies are to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
-Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
-As stated previously, resources are allocated through the State of Illinois HIV Care Region and will be based on the guidelines established for the STRMU availability.
-It is always critical to be mindful that to the best of the IDPH's ability we work to integrate HOPWA and Ryan White funds to ensure maximization of resources to have an enhanced impact on housing stability of the population served.
-Finally, it is critical to state that IDPH uses other funding sources to support STRU and HOPWA is only used for emergency purposes which requires prior approval by the IDPH Program Management.
-Mortgage Assistance is the only part of STRMU that is solely supported through HOPWA funds.
+Facilities to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
+Additionally, the Department required a project needs not currently being addressed by available public and/or private resources within the service area.
+Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the service area.
+Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years Describe threshold factors and grant size limits.
+HIV Care Connect Region funding formula is based on an annual award amount that is based on the morbidity data.
+All HIV Care Connect are increased based on the increase in housing costs and the number of persons served.

-Describe threshold factors and grant size limits.

-HIV Care Connect Region funding formula is based on an annual award amount that is based on prior utilization data.
-All HIV Care Connect funding is increased based on the increase in housing costs and the number of persons served.
 Funding is also based on local availability of resources as well as other community resources.
-The Department developed an application for use by all HIV Care Connect Regions to prepare their initial HOPWA funding plans.
+The Department developed an application for use by all HIV Care Connect to prepare their initial HOPWA funding plans.
 The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
-The application process incorporated a deadline for submission of applications.
+The application process incorporated a deadline for submission of applications What are the outcome measures expected as a result of the method of distribution?
+The prevention of homelessness is the most important element of administering the HOPWA program.
+Persons living with HIV/AIDS require stable housing in order to receive effective treatment.
+All program activities must be administered in accordance with the Department of Housing and Urban Development HOPWA Rules and Regulations.
+HOPWA grantees are encouraged to develop community-wide strategies through forming partnerships with area non-profits to provide housing assistance and supportive services for eligible persons.
+HOPWA grantees are urged to require eligible clients to access mainstream entitlement housing and utility assistance programs before accessing HOPWA funds